UX Research at a Crossroads

 What are the 5 main steps of research?

-Understanding why people behave the way they do; navigating organizational politics; designing responsibly in sensitive domains; telling evidence-backed stories that move leaders to act.
-As UXPA notes, those political, emotional, and strategic dimensions are exactly where human researchers excel.
+Understanding u003cemu003ewhyu003c/emu003e people behave the way they do; navigating organizational politics; designing responsibly in sensitive domains; telling evidence-backed stories that move leaders to act.
+As u003cstrongu003eUXPAu003c/strongu003e notes, those political, emotional, and strategic dimensions are exactly where human researchers excel.

 How can UX researchers show business impact?

 Map findings to adoption, activation, retention, revenue, and risk.
 Replace vague statements with quantified opportunities and concrete trade-offs.
-Show the cost of not knowing.
+Show the u003cemu003ecost of not knowingu003c/emu003e.

 Do leading companies still invest in UX research?